 ADD – Art.
 3.X

-That use made of naming, numbering and identification resources, which are the responsibility and remit of the ITU, should be in conformance with the use for which they were assigned.That use made of naming, numbering and identification resources, which are the responsibility and remit of the ITU, should be in conformance with the use for which they were assigned
+That use made of naming, numbering and identification resources, which are the responsibility and remit of the ITU, should be in conformance with the use for which they were assigned and that an unassigned numbering resource is not used for the provision of telecommunications service.

 EUR/x/x